A No-Code Introduction to Describing Data

 Some notation

 Before we explore the common statistical measures used to describe quantitative variables, it’s beneficial to establish some basic notation.
-Consider a dataset composed of a series of observations, such as systolic blood pressure (SBP) readings from the NHANES study.
-Assuming there are n observations for variable X (i.e., SBP) in total, we can represent these observations as follows:
+Consider a dataset composed of a series of observations, such as SBP readings from the NHANES study.
+Assuming there are n observations for variable \(X\) (i.e., SBP) in total, we can represent these observations as follows:

 \(x_1, x_2, x_3, ... x_n\)

-Here, \(x_1\) is the SBP score for the first person in the data frame, and \(x_n\) is the SBP score for the last person in the data frame.
-This concise mathematical formulation allows us to succinctly refer to any individual observation within the dataset.
+Here, \(x_1\) is the SBP score for the first person in the dataset, and \(x_n\) is the SBP score for the last person in the dataset.
+This concise mathematical formulation allows us to succinctly refer to any individual observation within the dataset of SBP scores.

 SBP